FelixHenninger/lab.js/docs/learn/deploy/3-third-party.rst

   <script>
     // Listen for the study sending data window.addEventListener('message', (event) => {
-      const data = event.json // or event.csv if you'd rather collect csv data

-      // Make sure that data is included, then ... if (data) {
+      // Make sure that the event is from lab.js, then ... if (event.data.type === 'labjs.data') {
+        // ... extract the data lab.js is sending.

+        // The collected data is available via:
+        // - event.data.json for json-encoded data
+        // - event.data.csv for csv-formatted data
+        // - event.data.raw for the raw data array
+        const data = event.data.csv

         // ... process data and submit page
+        // (the specific code here will depend on the tool
+        // you're using to process and store the data)
+        // ...
       }
     })
   </script>